btmoyers/EcolGenLessons/_episodes/03-working-with-files.md

 {: .bash}

 ~~~
-/usr/bin/amuFormat.sh  /usr/bin/gettext.sh  /usr/bin/gvmap.sh
+/usr/bin/power_report.sh
 ~~~
 {: .output}

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+Lists every file in `/usr/bin` that ends in the characters `.sh`, which in my case is just one file.
+The `/usr/bin` directory structure is common to unix-based operating systems, including Linux and Mac OS, and is where common user executable files are stored.
+The convenience of this structure is that the location `/usr/bin` is by default part of the bash `PATH` environmental variables, or where bash knows to look for commands/programs/scripts.
+There is no direct equivalent in Windows, although `c:\windows\system32` serves a very similar function.
+We'll discuss the bash `PATH` further in future lessons.

 > ## Home vs. Root
 >
 > The `/` character is another navigational shortcut and refers to your root directory.
 > The root directory is the highest level directory in your file system and contains
 > files that are important for your computer to perform its daily work, but which you usually won't
 > have to interact with directly.
-In our case,
+In my case,
-> the root directory is two levels above our home directory, so `cd` or `cd ~` will take you to `/home/dcuser`
+> the root directory is two levels above my home directory, so `cd` or `cd ~` will take me to `/Users/malusmalls`
-> and `cd /` will take you to `/`, which is equivalent to `~/../../`.
+> and `cd /` will take me to `/`, which is equivalent to `~/../../`.
+Depending on the organization of your file structure, your own navigation may differ.
+In particular, Windows users may need to specify root as `c:\`.
 Try not to worry if this is confusing,
-> it will all become clearer with practice.
+> it will (hopefully) all become clearer with practice.
 >
 > While you will be using the root at the beginning of your absolute paths, it is important that you avoid
 > working with data in these higher-level directories, as your commands can permanently alter files that the